Spoilers For ‘Big Brother 21’: Alliances Shift In Big Ways In Week 6 & One Nominee Is Desperate To Flip Votes

-Wednesday night brings a new episode of Big Brother 21 and spoilers suggest that there will be some intense moments airing.
-Fans who follow the live feeds are already up-to-speed on most of what will be shown in this August 7 show, but a few additional BB21 teasers have come together throughout the course of the day.
+Wednesday night brings a new episode of Big Brother 21, and spoilers suggest that there will be some intense moments airing.
+Fans who follow the live feeds are already up to speed on most of what will be shown in this August 7 show, but a few additional BB21 teasers have come together throughout the course of the day.

-Jessica Milagros won Head of Household for Week 6 and it looks like she has managed to do what Cliff Hogg couldn’t pull off a couple of weeks ago.
-She nominated Jackson Michie and Jack Matthews for eviction and as The Inquisitr shared earlier, she also won the Power of Veto to ensure that both Jack and Jackson stayed on the block.
+Jessica Milagros won Head of Household for Week 6, and it looks like she has managed to do what Cliff Hogg couldn’t pull off a couple of weeks ago.
+She nominated Jackson Michie and Jack Matthews for eviction, and as The Inquisitr shared earlier, she also won the Power of Veto to ensure that both Jack and Jackson stayed on the block.

 Until now, these two nominees have been a part of the same alliance.
 As Big Brother Network recaps, the alliance started out as “Gr8ful” and then morphed into “Unde9ble.”
-That grouping didn’t stick together for long though, and now the remnants of the “Six Shooters” alliance looks to be imploding as well.
+That grouping didn’t stick together for long, though, and now the remnants of the “Six Shooters” alliance looks to be imploding as well.

 Even though Cliff’s Angels don’t have Jack out the door yet, Big Brother spoilers share that they are already starting to look ahead to the next eviction.
 At this point, it would seem they think they want to target Christie Murphy for next.
 However, they may aim to nominate Analyse Talavera and Tommy Bracco first and backdoor Christie.